MartinMwiti/Django-React-Apps/README.md

 ### Restore fresh database
 + When you backup whole database by using dumpdata command, it will backup all the database tables
 + If you use this database dump to load the fresh database(in another django project), it can be causes *IntegrityError* (If you ``loaddata`` in same database it works fine)
-+ To fix this problem, make sure to backup the database by excluding ``contenttypes`` and ``auth.permissions`` tables
++ To fix this problem, make sure to backup the database by excluding ``contenttypes`` and ``auth.permissions`` tables.

-        ./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
++ Note that dumpdata uses the default manager on the model for selecting the records to dump.
+If you’re using a custom manager as the default manager and it filters some of the available records, not all of the objects will be dumped.
++ Uses Django’s base manager, dumping records which might otherwise be filtered or modified by a custom manager.

 		./manage.py dumpdata --exclude auth.permission --exclude contenttypes  --exclude admin.LogEntry --exclude sessions --indent 2 > db.json